libocca/occa/docs/user-guide/getting-started.md

 OCCA comes with a command called `occa`, found inside the `bin` directory.
 The purpose of `occa` is to help gather device information as well as other useful utilities

-For more information, please see the [Command-Line Interface](getting-started) section. <!-- TODO -->
+For more information, please see the [Command-Line Interface](user-guide/command-line-interface) section.

 ::: tabs os